osm2pgsql-dev/osm2pgsql-website/_manual/02-requirements.md

 Osm2pgsql aims to support all PostgreSQL and PostGIS versions that are currently supported by their respective maintainers.
-Currently PostgreSQL versions 9.6 and above and PostGIS versions 2.2 and above are supported.
+Currently PostgreSQL versions 9.6 and above and PostGIS versions 2.5 and above are supported.
 (Earlier versions might work but are not tested any more.)
-PostgreSQL version 11 or above and PostGIS version 2.4 or above is recommended.
+PostgreSQL version 11 or above is recommended.

 In some cases older versions of osm2pgsql have problems with newer database software versions.
 You should always run the newest released osm2pgsql version